110th Security Forces conduct Shoot, Move, and Communicate drills

 |1

-This work, 110th Security Forces conduct Shoot, Move, and Communicate drills [Image 7 of 7], by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 110th Security Forces conduct Shoot, Move, and Communicate drills, by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT